cogentcore/core/README.md

 * Styling and ToDots
 	+ currently compiling default of main style, but derived state / sub styles MUST be styled dynamically otherwise css and props changes don't propagate -- this doesn't add much -- was previously caching those but then they were not responsive to overall changes.
 	+ Lots of redundant ToDots is happening, but it is difficult to figure out exactly when minimal recompute is necessary.  right now only for nil props.  computing prop diffs might be more expensive and complex than just redoing everything.
-	+ 4.6sec on FindConnectionIndex when making new Connections -- hash map? -- this is most of the time in Init2D
+	+ switched to map!  old: 4.6sec on FindConnectionIndex when making new Connections -- this is most of the time in Init2D